Craters v0.2.0

 Polygon ↔ Polygon Yes

-The Response object — which carries penetration depth, overlap vector, and the two objects involved — was also promoted from an interface to a class.
-This was a subtle but necessary change: interfaces can’t be instantiated, so collision code that called new Response() would silently fail or require workarounds.
+The Response object — which carries penetration depth, overlap vector, and both objects involved — was promoted from an interface to a class.
+That change sounds minor, but it matters: interfaces can’t be instantiated, so code calling new Response() would silently break or require a workaround.
 Now it just works.

 import { SAT, Response } from '@swashvirus/craters';